Citation, DOI, disclosures and article data

-Antepartum hemorrhage (APH) refers to vaginal bleeding during the second half of pregnancy (> 20 weeks gestation).
-APH may occur in varying degrees from mild to severe, with concomitant risk to mother and baby and potential to result in severe maternal/fetal compromise, including death.
+Antepartum hemorrhage (APH) refers to vaginal bleeding during the second half of pregnancy (>20 weeks gestation).
+Antepartum hemorrhage may occur in varying degrees from mild to severe, with concomitant risk to the mother and fetus and potentially result in severe maternal/fetal compromise, including death.

 It complicates 3-5% of all pregnancies 3.
-APH is associated with an increased risk of Post partum hemorrhage.
+Antepartum hemorrhage is associated with an increased risk of postpartum hemorrhage.

 - 1. Baxter GM, Allan PL, Morley P. Clinical diagnostic ultrasound.
 Wiley-Blackwell.
 (1999) ISBN:063203744X.
 Read it at Google Books - Find it at Amazon